EBI-Metagenomics/mgnify-biata-2020/docs/source/mag.rst

     cd /opt/data/assemblies/

-*metabat2 —inFile  contigs.fasta   --outFile
-contigs.fasta.metabat-bins2000/bin -- abdFile contigs.fasta.depth.txt
+    metabat2 —inFile  contigs.fasta   --outFile contigs.fasta.metabat-bins2000/bin -- abdFile contigs.fasta.depth.txt --minContig 2000
---minContig 2000*

-|A picture containing drawing, light Description automatically
-generated| Once the binning process is complete, each bin will be grouped into a multi-fasta file with a name structure of **bin.[0-9].fa**.
+|image3| Once the binning process is complete, each bin will be
+grouped into a multi-fasta file with a name structure of **bin.[0-9].fa**.

-|A picture containing drawing, light Description automatically
-generated| Move to the output directory and look at the output of the binning process.
+|image3| Move to the output directory and look at the output of the binning process.

-cd /opt/data/assemblies/*contigs.fasta.metabat-bins2000/bin*
+    cd /opt/data/assemblies/*contigs.fasta.metabat-bins2000/bin

 |image4|\ ** **\ How many bins did the process produce?